navara99/final-project/plan/pages.md

 - (done) actual interview page
   - button to join the interview (in schedule)
   - whiteboard plus realtime coding: (textarea/ library to consider: editor.js)
-    - draw on whiteboard: html5canvas (stretch)
+    - (done) draw on whiteboard: html5canvas
   - for both party to record the interview (stretch)
   - quick review after the interview (stretch)